lizmat/highlighter/README.md

 If a list was specified, then the `columns` subroutine will be called for all elements in the list, and the first actually producing a result, will be returned.

-The following named arguments can also be specified:

-  * :type

-Optional named argument.
-If the needle is a regular expression, it is ignored.
-Otherwise `"contains"` is assumed.

-It indicates the type of search that should be performed.
-Possible options are `words` (look for the needle at word boundaries only), `contains` (look for the needle at any position), `starts-with` (only look for the needle at the start of the string), `ends-with` (only look for the needle at the end of the string) and `equal` (if needle is the same size as the string and starts at the beginning of the string).

-  * :ignorecase or :i

-Optional named argument.
-If the second positional argument is a string, then this indicates whether any searches should be done in a case insensitive manner.

-  * :ignoremark or :m

-Optional named argument.
-If the second positional argument is a string, then this indicates whether any searches should be done on the base characters only.

 matches
 -------